 When we compare different frequent flyer programs, we pay the most attention to the cost of the miles for a particular flight.
 But how do airlines price award tickets?

-In this guide, we’ll walk you through all of the different award pricing schemes.
-As you’ll find out, different airlines follow different pricing structures.
-Let’s learn about award ticket pricing!
+Let’s walk through all of the different award pricing schemes.
+As you’ll find out, different airlines follow different pricing structures!

 Table of contents